DheerajKene/JEFIT/README.md

 Gym workout tracking app.
 Progress tracked, workouts personalized - Your all-in-one fitness solution in which you can customize your workout plan with over 1400 free exercises in Jefit Workout Plan Builder.
 And easily share with friends.

-> In this project we have tried to clone frontend of jefit.
-Project design is responsive for all screen sizes.
-This project is an effort to implement learning at masai and improve our understanding of the web world.
-Through this website we are trying to influence life style of people by providing assistance in improving there physical and mental health.
+> In this project, we have tried to clone the front end of jetfit.
+The project design is responsive for all screen sizes.
+This project is an effort to implement learning at Masai and improve our understanding of the web world.
+Through this website, we are trying to influence the lifestyle of people by assisting in improving their physical and mental health.
 <h3> Deployment link </h3>

 <a href="[www.linkedin.com/in/tapish23](https://preeminent-lollipop-9db455.netlify.app)"> JEFIT </a>